Current Market Trends

 Name: Luanne Theseira

 Position: Commercial Specialist

 Statistics have shown a rise in the incidence of diabetes in Singapore where approximately 8% of the population is diabetic.
-The Ministry of Health is looking to arrest this and will be dedicating resources to combat it.
+The Ministry of Health is looking to halt this and will be dedicating resources to combat it.
 There are currently more than 400,000 diabetics, costing Singapore over $740 million yearly.
-This is expected to rise to $1.8 billion if the trend is not arrested.
+This is expected to rise to $1.8 billion if the trend is not stopped or slowed.
 A holistic approach encompassing regular health screenings, lifestyle changes and exercise will be adopted.
 Opportunities therefore exist for U.S. suppliers of health and wellness products.

 The Singapore government also remains committed to ensuring that the national healthcare system keeps pace with global medical advancements.
 To keep up with advances in biomedical science and encourage the development of new clinical treatments for Singaporeans, the Ministry of Health, in partnership with A*STAR (Agency for Science, Technology & Research) and several other governmental bodies, will invest $53 million in clinical and translational research.
 Another $10.6 million has been set aside for the development of new clinical services.
 The aim is to augment Singapore’s medical capabilities in the public healthcare system and position Singapore as the premier regional medical services hub.
 U.S. exporters who are able to provide cutting-edge technology, laboratory and testing equipment and services for the healthcare and research communities will find Singapore a lucrative market.